CampusAI/CampusAI.github.io/_ml/prob_modelling/prob_basics/distributions.md

 {% include end-row.html %}
 {% include start-row.html %}

-Measures the amount of time probability between two Poison-type events.
+Represents the distribution probability of the amount of time between two Poison-type events.
 $$\lambda$$ again is the expected number of events within the time period.

 \begin{equation}